ToxicK1dd/FileShare/README.md

 If they are not used within 30 days, they will expire.\
 Otherwise they remain valid until unused for 30 days.

+### Documentation

+For easy documentation, and manual testing the API is using Swagger.

+The Swagger dashboard is password protected,\
+with a hardcoded password, found in the `SwaggerBasicAuthMiddleware` class.

+All interface methods in the service layer is documented with summaries,\
+which describes what the method is for, and what data it returns.

 ### License
 This project is available under the [MIT license](https://github.com/ToxicK1dd/FileShare/blob/master/LICENSE).